Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 they used false names – we have their signed documents.
 You know, so it’s a really – it’s a conspiracy.
 It’s a rat race.

-G:How can you possibly (inaudible).
+G: How can you possibly (inaudible).
 I mean they’re going to pretend to be in the…?
 That makes me worried about people I tell about.
 Do I need to be worried?